 Blue Lagoon Hot Springs, Monday, March 7

 The Blue Lagoon organization had an interesting technological advance for getting people in and out.
-Each visitor is given a wristband, which acts like a key in the changing room.
-Lockers open and close by passing the wristband over a blue light.
+Each visitor is given a wristband, which acts as a key in the changing room.
+Lockers are opened and closed by passing the wristband over a blue light.
 You could also charge meals and drinks on the device.

 Instructions guided us to take showers before entering the pool, which meant that when I hit that icy cold air on the outside, that was a shock!
 As the wind pelted me with sleet, I quickly dumped my towel and ran to the entrance ramp.
 As the hot water embraced my shivery body, I melted into the milky blue pool.
 Perhaps that stark contrast between the air and water temperature heightened the experience.